dzikoysk/reposilite/reposilite-site/data/guides/installation/kubernetes.md

 Requirements: `Kubernetes: 1.14+`, [`Helm: v3.x+`](https://helm.sh/docs/intro/install/)

-**By default, the Helm chart will use 4 GB of disk and 32 MB of RAM, to increase or decrease these settings, see [Installing with custom values](#installing-with-custom-values).**

 ### Adding the Reposilite chart repository
 Before you can use the Reposilite chart, you need to add the chart repository to Helm:
 ```bash